apache/zeppelin/docs/interpreter/scio.md

 val (sc, args) = ContextAndArgs(argz)
 ```

-Use `sc` context the way you would in regular pipeline/REPL.
+Use `sc` context the way you would in a regular pipeline/REPL.

 Example: